The nerve that controls your facial muscles passes through a narrow corridor of bone on its way to your face.

 Ramsay Hunt syndrome (herpes zoster oticus) occurs when a shingles outbreak affects the facial nerve near one of your ears.
 In addition to the painful shingles rash, Ramsay Hunt syndrome can cause facial paralysis and hearing loss in the affected ear.

 Ramsay Hunt syndrome is caused by the same virus that causes chickenpox.
-After chickenpox clears, the virus lies dormant in your nerves.
+After chickenpox clears up, the virus still lives in your nerves.
 Years later, it may reactivate.
-If the virus reactivates and affects your facial nerve, the result is Ramsay Hunt syndrome.
+When it does, it can affect your facial nerves.

-Prompt treatment of Ramsay Hunt syndrome can reduce your risk of complications, which can include permanent facial muscle weakness and deafness.
+Prompt treatment of Ramsay Hunt syndrome can reduce the risk of complications, which can include permanent facial muscle weakness and deafness.

-The two main signs of Ramsay Hunt syndrome are:
+The two main signs and symptoms of Ramsay Hunt syndrome are:

 - A painful red rash with fluid-filled blisters on, in and around one ear